Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Sample HIA NSW Residential Building Contract.
 For illustration purposes only.

-Contract terms represent the written agreement of the parties.
-They are organised into different sections called “Clauses.”
-They lay out and define each party’s:
+Contract terms represent the written agreement between you and your builder.
+They are organised into different sections called 'clauses' that lay out and define each party's legal position throughout the building project.

 1. Building Period